Neuroanatomy: Dye-based methods

 Axonal transport methods use a variety of dyes (horseradish peroxidase variants, fluorescent or radioactive markers, lectins, dextrans) that are more or less avidly absorbed by neurons or their processes.
 These molecules are selectively transported anterogradely (from soma to axon terminals) or retrogradely (from axon terminals to soma), thus providing evidence of primary and collateral connections in the brain.
 These 'physiologic' methods (because properties of living, unlesioned cells are used) can be combined with other procedures, and have essentially superseded the earlier procedures studying degeneration of lesioned neurons or axons.
 Detailed synaptic connections can be determined by correlative electron microscopy.

 Connectomics

 Serial section electron microscopy has been extensively developed for use in studying nervous systems.
 For example, the first application of serial block-face scanning electron microscopy was on rodent cortical tissue.
 Circuit reconstruction from data produced by this high-throughput method is challenging, and the Citizen science game EyeWire has been developed to aid research in that area.
+Nevertheless, complete connectomes of some model organisms have been obtained (see below).